emacs-mirror/emacs/mps/manual/source/guide/lang.rst

 You'll recall from the :ref:`guide-overview` that the functionality of the MPS is divided between the :term:`arenas <arena>`, which request memory from (and return it to) the operating system, and :term:`pools
-<pool>`, which allocate blocks of memory on behalf of your program.
+<pool>`, which allocate blocks of memory for your program.

 There are two main classes of arena: the :term:`client arena`, :c:func:`mps_arena_class_cl`, which gets its memory from your program,